Understanding the Powers and Responsibilities of Bail Bond Agents

 Bail bond agents’ authority varies depending on the circumstances.
 Bounty hunters can only utilize their powers if a criminal fails to comply with their bail conditions and the judge issues a warrant.

-Individuals must follow a variety of obligations under the law in order to safeguard their safety and that of others.
+Individuals must comply with various legal obligations to safeguard their own safety and that of others.

 Bail bond agents must be 18 or older.
 Candidates must pass a background check and have completed at least 20 hours of pre-licensing training.
 They eventually have to pass a written exam and submit a $1,000 surety bond (to protect the public).